-By choosing an EMT career path, you’re saying yes to the opportunity to make an impact in the lives of others.
+By choosing an EMT career path, you’re saying “yes” to the opportunity to make an impact in the lives of others.
 Your compassion, problem-solving and interpersonal skills are key components to this fulfilling career path.
 Are you ready to embark on this journey towards a career as an emergency medical technician?
 Discover our top 3 qualities of an EMT and find out whether an EMT career is right for you!

-#2 Problem Solving Skills: The Ability to Perform Under Pressure
+2. Mental strength: The Ability to Perform Under Pressure

+Explore your Emergency Medical Technician training options at Dorsey College!
+By enrolling and successfully completing our Emergency Medical Technician program, you could be one step closer to a career in emergency medical services!
 Our team is dedicated to providing you with both in-class instruction and hands-on training you may need for success.
 For students who successfully complete the Dorsey College Emergency Medical Technician training, they will be eligible to take the National Registry of Emergency Medical Technicians (NREMT) exam for EMT-B. Begin your new journey at Dorsey College!

 Dorsey College has determined that its Emergency Medical Technician program curriculum is sufficient to fulfill educational requirements for licensure in the State of Michigan only.
 No educational determinations have been made for any other state, district, or US territory in regards to licensure requirements.